Unsustainable Packaging: A Wasteful Epidemic

 The very linchpin of our system — the humble recycling bin — ensures its failure.
 All those co-mingled plastics become worthless if contaminated with food or mixed with other improper materials upon arriving at sorting facilities.

 Cleaning and sorting these packages properly requires lots of labour (read: money), reducing recyclers' profitability.
-Furthermore, there needs to be better collection efforts, and the need for producer responsibility for packaging has created an unsustainable model where localities bear too much cost through their overburdened waste management systems.
+Furthermore, there needs to be more effective collection efforts, and the need for producer responsibility for packaging has created an unsustainable model where localities bear too much of the cost through their overburdened waste management systems.

 Richer countries have been able to export this problem by sending poorly sorted bales of used plastic packaging to poorer nations.
 In response, communities have seen their lands engulfed by mountains of imported garbage from faraway lands where convenience often trumps environmental stewardship.

-Many recycling facilities in developing nations need more infrastructure, enforceable regulations, and awareness to handle these materials responsibly.
-As a result, burning, burying, and uncontrolled dumping of foreign waste has turned some places into sacrifice zones for Western trash.
+Many recycling facilities in developing nations require additional infrastructure, enforceable regulations, and increased awareness to handle these materials responsibly.
+As a result, burning, burying, and uncontrolled dumping of foreign waste have turned some places into sacrifice zones for Western trash.

 Rejecting Disposability: Circular Economy Solutions